June 22, 2012

 Charles Ives was an American modernist composer.
 He is one of the first American composers of international renown, though Ives’ music was largely ignored during his life, and many of his works went unperformed for many years.
 Over time, Ives came to be regarded as an “American Original”.
 Ives combined the American popular and church-music traditions of his youth with European art music, and was among the first composers to engage in a systematic program of experimental music, with musical techniques including polytonality, polyrhythm, tone clusters, aleatoric elements, and quarter tones, foreshadowing many musical innovations of the 20th century.

-And yes, that last (and following) paragraph was from Wikipedia so don’t expect me to have any idea what any of it means.
+And yes, that last – and all of the following paragraphs are from Wikipedia so don’t expect me to have any idea what any of it means.

 The former museum is a wooden frame structure built in 1780 and expanded on since.
 Over the course of the 19th century it was the residence of several generations of Iveses, a family important in the city’s history.
 In 1874 it was the birthplace of Charles Ives, who became an internationally recognized composer in the early 20th century.